 Exposure to mature content on the internet is harmful to children.
-Moreover, there are loads of websites that harbour risky content and dangerous activities.
+Moreover, there are loads of websites that harbor risky content and dangerous activities.
 Since every parent wishes to protect their child on the internet and since children spend a significant proportion of their time at home, many parents wonder how to put parental controls on the home internet.
 Therefore, this article aims at helping parents control their children’s internet use at home.

-Why Limit Children’s Internet Access at Home
+How to Limit Internet Access at Home

 You can use any of the five methods listed below to restrict internet access at home:

 - Installing Mobile Website-Blocking Apps or Adjusting iOS Settings

 - Using Safes Parental Control Suite

 As you’ll soon realize, Safes parental control suite offers the most straightforward and comprehensive solution to limiting internet access.
 All other solutions have limitations and disadvantages, which will be discussed in the following paragraphs.

 Put Parental Controls on Your Home WiFi

 Most routers offer parental control settings.
 Using these settings, you can apply internet restrictions on all devices connected to your home Wi-Fi network, including computers, phones, and game consoles.